-Table 31.
+Table 33.
 Harvest/Volume cache details: Fields, descriptions, and values

-Field Description Value Name The name of the volume that is being harvested.
-Start date The time that the job started. Туре The type of job that is run.
-Copy Harvest - full Harvest - incremental
+Description Value The name of the volume that is being harvested.
+The time that the job started.
+The type of job that is run.
+CopyHarvest - fullHarvest - incremental The name of the volume that is being harvested.
+The time that the job started.

-Table 31.
+Table 33.
 Harvest/Volume cache details: Fields, descriptions, and values (continued)